nodejs/api/README.md

 The API WG will focus on creating two different specifications.
 A low-level JavaScript API and an API/ABI compatible native layer.

+There is some overlap with goals of the [Nan](https://github.com/nodejs/nan) working group, however this working group is not a replacement for the Nan working group.
+Its focus is broader and the timeline for the proposed APIs is relatively long term.
+As such the Nan working group will continue its work/support of the module to maintain an api across node releases for the forseable future.

 ### JS API

 Here are some of the goals we will address: